duniter/gitlab/InstallGitlab.md

 ```
 mkdir /var/gitlab
 chmod -R 755 /var/gitlab
+mkdir /run/gitlab
 ```
+Create `/run/gitlab/sshd` and set rights to 0550

 ## Ports used
-This docker-compose file will map port 2200 of host to 22 of the machine for git+ssh, 8443 to 443 for https (no http) and 5043 to 5043 for docker images.
+This docker-compose file will map port 22 of host to 22 of the machine for git+ssh, 8443 to 443 for https (no http) and 5043 to 5043 for docker images and 9090 to 9090 for prometheus.

 ## Start at once gitlab
 Adapt the following gitlab image version with current you want to install :